oviohub/website/README.md

 │   │   ....
 │
 └───src/
-│   │   Routes.js                  <-- contains informations (url, seo params, ...) of website's pages
+│   │   Routes.js                  <-- contains information (url, seo params, ...) about website's pages
 │   │
 |   └───assets/
 │   │   │   ....
 │   │
 |   └───pages/                     <-- needed by gatsby.
-All files in it will be convert to a page
+All files in it will be converted to a page
 │   │   │   ....
 │   │
 |   └───services/                  <-- contains common files or modules for the website